DanNixon/maker-space-wiki/src/proposal/proposed_solution/technical_details.md

 This forces all changes to be made via a Pull Request, ensuring that commits that may break the site build cannot be pushed directly to `main`.
 If we ever did want to require approval in the future, this is the place one would configure it.

-#### Actions permissions

-- "Fork pull request workflows from outside collaborators" - "Require approval for all outside collaborators"

-This ensures that actions will not run (unless manually allowed) on any Pull Request from a GitHub user who is not part of the MakerSpaceNewcastle.
-This is done to protect the Cloudflare API token.

-It is the intention that members with a GitHub account are members of the MakerSpaceNewcastle GitHub organisation, so this should not be a common issue.

 ### Cloudflare